Overview of the Celo Stack, including its blockchain, core contracts, and applications.

 Applications including the Celo Wallet will also run on each user's device an instance of the Celo blockchain software operating as a ‘light client’.
 Light clients connect to full nodes to make requests for account and transaction data and to sign and submit new transactions, but they do not receive or retain the full state of the blockchain.

-The Celo Wallet application is a fully unmanaged wallet that allows users to self custody their funds using their own keys and accounts.
+The Celo Wallet application is a fully unmanaged wallet that allows users self custody of their funds, using their own keys and accounts.
 All critical features such as sending transactions and checking balances can be done in a trustless manner using the peer-to-peer light client protocol.
 However, the wallet does use a few centralized cloud services to improve the user experience where possible, e.g.:

 - Google Play Services: to pre-load invitations in the app